Steps to Effective Project Cost Management

 Real-time monitoring

-Tracking landing costs
+Tracking costs on landing

 -

-We have identified two types of pricing.
+We identify two types of pricing.

 Fixed-price project